 If you have purchased Kindle books in the last few years, you are going to want to keep reading!

 Dear Kindle Customer,

-In addition to the account credit, the settlements impose limitations on the publishers’ ability to set e-book prices.
-We think these settlements are a big win for customers and look forward to lowering prices on more Kindle books in the future.
+In addition to the account credit, the settlements impose limitations on the publishers’ ability to control eBook prices.
+We think these settlements are a big win for readers.

 Thank you for being a Kindle customer.

 Benefits from E-books Settlement Fund

 Para unanotificación en Español, llamar o visitarnuestro website.

 Records indicate that you are eligible for a payment from Settlements reached by State Attorneys General and Class Plaintiffs with E-book publishers Holtzbrinck Publishers, LLC, (known as Macmillan) (“Macmillan”) and Penguin Group (USA) Inc.(“Penguin”).
 The Settlements resolve Plaintiffs’ claims against Macmillan and Penguin in antitrust lawsuits about the price of electronic books (“E-books”).
 Amazon has not been sued in these cases.
 It is providing this notice as a service to its customers.